A Visual Breakdown of Fund Holds

 In case you are unable to see the presentation, or if you prefer reading, here is a summary:

-In summary, credit card processors place holds on merchant funds in order to shield themselves from the risk of chargebacks, suffering losses due to merchants conducting fraudulent transactions, and fees that may not be recoverable due to a business closing.
-An inability to deposit or withdraw fees from a merchant’s checking account, potential losses posed by high-risk business types, and transactions where the probability for Chargebacks or fraud is higher than normal are also significant risk factors for a processor.
+In summary, credit card processors place holds on merchant funds in order to shield themselves from the risk of chargebacks, to avoid suffering losses due to merchants conducting fraudulent transactions, and to ensure that they can pay fees that may not be recoverable due to a business closing.
+Other significant risk factors for a processor include an inability to deposit or withdraw fees from a merchant’s checking account, potential losses posed by high-risk business types, and transactions where the probability for Chargebacks or fraud is higher than normal.

 [Related: “High Risk” Merchant Accounts Explained]